felipe-a-queiroz/sapientia/README.md

 # Sapientia

-> Sapientia is a modern web application built with React, focused on user authentication via JWT, protected navigation, and an agile development experience with Vite and TailwindCSS.
+> Sapientia is a modern web application built with React, focused on user authentication via JWT, protected navigation, and an agile development experience with Vite.

 ## Overview